docsforadobe/javascript-tools-guide/docs/vscode-debugger/vscode-extension-features.md

 Breakpoints allow you to stop your code running at a specific line, letting you explore the call stack, variable status, and function arguments at that exact point.

-You can create breakpoints one of two ways; either using [VS Code’s native Breakpoints system](#vs-code-breakpoints), or using [Extendscript’s inline breakpoint method](#extendscript-breakpoints).
+You can create breakpoints one of two ways; either using [VS Code's native Breakpoints system](#vs-code-breakpoints), or using [Extendscript's inline breakpoint method](#extendscript-breakpoints).

 ### VS Code Breakpoints